Southeast Galápagos Cruise

 Your ship: Seaman Journey

-Welcome to the Galápagos Seaman Journey, a superior class expedition catamaran that promises an unforgettable adventure in the enchanting Galápagos Islands.
-Recently refurbished, this cozy and luxurious vessel is adorned with natural woods and pastel colors, creating a relaxed ambiance for your journey.
+Welcome to the Galápagos Seaman Journey, a superior-class expedition catamaran that promises an unforgettable adventure in the enchanting Galápagos Islands.
+Recently refurbished, this cozy and comfortable vessel is adorned with natural woods and pastel colors, creating a relaxed ambiance for your journey.

 Cabins